travis-ci/docs-travis-ci-com/user/installing-dependencies.md

 ### Using Homebrew without addon on older macOS images

-It may be convenient to invoke the `brew` command directly (e.g, you write your own build script).
-On older macOS images, you may see a warning message such as this:
+If you're running the `brew` command directly in your build scripts, and you're using an older macOS image, you may see a warning such as this:

     Homebrew must be run under Ruby 2.3!
 You're running 2.0.0.

-Be sure to switch to a newer Ruby:
+You'll need to update to Ruby 2.3 or newer:

 ```
 rvm use 2.3 --install --binary
 brew update
 brew install openssl
+rvm use $TRAVIS_RUBY_VERSION # optionally, switch back to the Ruby version you need.
 ```

 ## Installing Dependencies on Multiple Operating Systems